In this ‘Merchant of Venice,’ tragedy tomorrow, comedy tonight

 “It’s interesting to be an actual physical actor that does feel like I have feet in both camps and cultures,” said Silber.

-Silber, who played Tzeitel in the 2015 Broadway revival of Fiddler on the Roof (and wrote a novel about what happens to the characters when the curtain closes) says her Jewish grandparents rejected her mother.
+Silber, who played Tzeitel in the 2015 Broadway revival of Fiddler on the Roof (and wrote a novel about what happens to the characters after the curtain closes) says her Jewish grandparents rejected her mother.
 She’s proudly Jewish, but has not always been accepted by the community.
 She’s bringing that friction to the role.

 Amid the comedy, which sees her Portia frantically grooming for her suitors, Silber is playing what she calls “the ugly,” challenging the assumption, already muddied by the Bard, that Jews are vengeful and Christians are uniquely forgiving.